 However, people may also require phosphate binders to reduce the absorption of dietary phosphate.
 This is because people with kidney problems may have increased levels of phosphate in their bodies.

-If a person requires an increase in their vitamin D intake, the following foods are good sources:
+If a person requires an increase in their vitamin D intake, the following

 - whole milk